Last updated on July 8th, 2021

 Visa “Fostering Innovation”

-Announcing the acquisition, Visa’s CEO, Al Kelly, sees the merger as an excellent opportunity for the company’s fintech future.
+, Visa’s CEO, Al Kelly, sees the merger as an excellent opportunity for the company’s fintech future.
 “Visa is committed to doing all we can to foster innovation and empower consumers in support of Europe’s open banking goals,” he said.
 “By bringing together Visa’s network of networks and Tink’s open banking capabilities, we will deliver increased value to European consumers and businesses with tools to make their financial lives more simple, reliable, and secure.”

 Tink is a leading open banking platform in Europe that enables banks, fintechs, and startups to develop data-driven financial services.
 Tink allows customers to access aggregated financial data through one API, initiate payments, enrich transactions, verify account ownership, and build personal finance management tools.
 Currently, Tink connects to more than 3,400 banks that reach over 250 million bank customers across Europe.